UBS House View Weekly

 Please visit below page to read the legal disclaimer applicable to this video.

-With Christopher Wright, Cross-Asset Strategist, UBS Wealth Management
+With Christopher Swann, Cross-Asset Strategist, UBS Wealth Management

 Global Investment Office

 Emerging market stocks are staging a comeback after five years of disappointment.
 Improving economic growth, a stabilization of earnings, and a slow pace of US interest

 rate hikes suggest the current EM rally is sustainable.
 CIO has therefore introduced an overweight position in emerging market equities versus Swiss equities.